Tracey Noelle Luz is a photographer and film maker who focuses on the tenacity of people to imagine and manifest their own liberation.

-Luz directed “They Will Be Heard” a feature length documentary on Cuban metal band Escape while living with the band in Havana from July 2009 to March 2010.
-Upon returning to the states, Luz co-founded UnBlock the Rock to bring Cuban heavy metal to the United States for the first time in history.
-Joining forces with film producer Monica Hampton (He Named Me Malala, Fahrenheit 911, Tickling Giants), writer David Peisner, and legendary metal guitarist Alex Skolnick of Testament, they successfully brought Escape from to perform at SXSW in 2013 when the relationship between Cuba and the United States was still under a 59 year old blockade.
+Luz directed “They Will Be Heard” a feature length documentary on Cuban metal band Escape coming out in 2019.
+After shooting the film in Havana between 2009 and 2010, Luz returned to the states and co-founded UnBlock the Rock to bring Cuban heavy metal to the United States for the first time in history.
+Joining forces with film producer Monica Hampton (He Named Me Malala, Fahrenheit 911, Tickling Giants), writer David Peisner, and legendary metal guitarist Alex Skolnick of Testament, they successfully brought Escape from Cuba to perform at SXSW in 2013 when the relationship between Cuba and the United States was still under a 59 year old blockade.

 Currently, she is photographing “Unapologetic“, an open liberation photography project where women write testimonies “unapologizing” for events or aspects of their life that hold them back.
 Luz collaborates with them to design a portrait of the new, unapologetic women.
 To participate, please go to unapologeticwomen.com

 Tracey is a co-owner of Honey and Moon Photography, a wedding and family photography company.
 Luz uses her ability to craft stories and create compelling imagery for small businesses, creating branded content through Spread Your Fire Productions.

 You can reach her at email@example.com or 973-868-6393.